Robbendebiene/Gesturefy/README.md

 **Privacy:**

-This plugin does not collect any user data or statistics and does not plan to do so.
+Gesturefy does not collect any data of any kind.

+* Gesturefy has no home server.
+* Gesturefy doesn't embed any analytic or telemetry hooks in its code.

+*GitHub* is used to host the Gesturify project. *GitHub, Inc.* (a subsidiary of *Microsoft Corporation*) owns *GitHub* and is unrelated to Gesturefy.